sekulovskin/bgms/README.md

 ## Why use Markov Random Fields?

-Multivariate analysis using graphical models has received much attention in the recent psychological and psychometric literature (Robinaugh et al. 2020; Marsman and Rhemtulla 2022; Contreras et al. 2019).
-Most of these graphical models are Markov Random Field (MRF) models, whose graph structure reflects the partial associations between variables (Kindermann and Snell 1980).
-In these models, a missing edge between two variables in the network implies that these variables are independent, given the remaining variables (Lauritzen 2004).
+Multivariate analysis using graphical models has received much attention in the recent psychological and psychometric literature (Contreras et al., 2019; Marsman & Rhemtulla, 2022; Robinaugh et al., 2020).
+Most of these graphical models are Markov Random Field (MRF) models, whose graph structure reflects the partial associations between variables (Kindermann & Snell, 1980).
+In these models, a missing edge between two variables in the network implies that these variables are independent, given the remaining variables (Lauritzen, 2004).
 In other words, the remaining variables of the network fully account for the potential association between the unconnected variables.